 Now add the onion-almond paste that you ground earlier.
 Mix everything until completely combined.

 Pour this marinade all over the meat and use your hands to rub the marinade into the meat, pushing it into the slashes you cut on the surface of the leg.
 Make sure all of the meat is well covered with the marinade.

-Cling wrap the baking dish and refrigerate for 24 hours.
+Cover the baking dish with plastic wrap or foil and refrigerate for 24 hours.

 Roast the Lamb

 Remove the marinated leg of lamb from the refrigerator and keep out to warm up to room temperature.